Cadenza-Labs/website/src/content/research.md

 title: "Research"
 ---

-The goal of our group is to do research which contributes to solving AI alignment.
-Broadly, we aim to work on whatever technical alignment projects have the highest expected value.
-Our current best ideas for research directions to pursue seem to be in interpretability.
-Interpretability is broad; our research direction is less broad. **Our specific goal is to research, benchmark and develop robust lie detectors for LLMs.**
+The goal of our group is to do research which contributes to solving AI alignment. **Our main goal is to research, benchmark and develop robust lie detectors for LLMs.**

 ## Latest Work